albin-johansson/abby/docs/setup.md

 ## Custom vector type

 Since everyone rolls their own custom vector type in their games, it can be very handy to not have to convert vector types everywhere in your game.
-As such, it is possibly to specify the vector type that the `abby::tree` will use.
+As such, it's possible to specify the vector type that the `abby::tree` will use.
 Such a type must feature public members `x` and `y`, along with a public member alias `value_type`.

 ```C++
   struct my_vector {